getsentry/sentry-javascript/packages/ember/README.md

   };
 ```

+Note that you have to provide `ENV['@sentry/ember'].sentry.tracesSampleRate` (see [documentation](https://docs.sentry.io/platforms/javascript/#monitor-performance)) for any performance data to be captured.

 ### Performance
 #### Routes
 If you would like to capture `beforeModel`, `model`, `afterModel` and `setupController` times for one of your routes,